MIDTOWN MODERN CONDOMINIUM

 About the Midtown Modern Condo

-URA has estimated that about 580 apartments can be built on the site, with a maximum of 2,000 square metres of commercial space at the first level.
+558 apartments will be built on the site, with up to 2,000 square metres of commercial space at the first level.

-This is an interchange station connecting two MRT lines: the East-West and Downtown lines.
+This is going to be a signature project, atop Bugis MRT station.
+Bugis is an interchange station connecting two MRT lines: the East-West and Downtown lines.

 Being connected directly to Bugis station means it will be linked by underpasses to Duo, Guoco Midtown, and Bugis Junction too.